Revanth14/iceberg-go/dev/rest-scan-planning-design.md

    use case, so deferring it drops a stated driver from the first cut — flag this to maintainers explicitly rather than letting it be implicit.

-## Maintainer Discussion Proposal
+## Discussion Proposal

-Before implementing beyond PR 1, ask maintainers to confirm:
+Before implementing beyond PR 1, ask questions to confirm:

 - How plan-scoped FileIO reaches `ReadTasks` (Open Question 1) — blocks the seam shape; a live IO should not live on `FileScanTask`.